andrew henderson menu

 Affordable Healthcare

 Foreigners seeking treatment in Argentina that may take more than three months can apply for the Argentine Medical Visa, a multiple-entry visa issued for one year.
+Moreover, the doctors in Argentina are highly qualified with most have receiving their training from reputable institutions in Europe and the US.

-Affordable and quality healthcare is not something only a retiree would be interested in – instead, it’s part of the essential criteria you should keep in mind while choosing your next destination, whether to work, start a business, or settle permanently.
+Affordable and quality healthcare is not something only a retiree would be interested in – instead, it’s part of the essential criteria you should keep in mind while choosing your next destination, whether to work, start a business or settle permanently.

 How to Get Argentina Citizenship and Residency